longterm/Backend-Node.js-Challenge/README.md

 ## Attention
 Please check via email or skype to see if this is valid before performing the challenge.
+If you don't have time to do this challenge, please contact us via email and skype.

 - skype: live:.cid.2bfde47f0df08310
 - email: longterm.business777@outlook.com

 ## Node.js Backend Challenge